 - Provide your desired password.

-In future, if you desire to disable or cast off the build–in Administrator Account provide the command on elevated Command Prompt –
+- In the future, if you desire to disable or cast off the build–in Administrator Account provide the command on elevated Command Prompt –

 net user administrator /active:no

-In these ways, you make control over your Windows 10 PC.
+In these ways, you gain control over your Windows 10 PC.

-- After the arrival of its Properties box, select Enabled or Disabled as per your choice.
+- After the arrival of its Properties windows, select Enabled.

-- To make changes in the guest account, find Guest account status in the list.
-Bring its properties window after double-clicking on the setting.
+- To make changes in the guest account, find Accounts: Guest account status in the list.

 - Once the Properties box is visible on the screen, you can see two options.
-Choose Enabled or Disabled as per your need.
+Choose Enabled.

-- In the Properties box of both the accounts, click Apply and Ok to implement the modifications.
+- In the Properties box of both accounts, click Apply and Ok to implement the modifications.

-- Execute a right click on the Start Menu to bring up different options.
-Click Computer Management.
-(You can use any of your way to launch Computer Management).
+- Right click on the Start to bring up different options.

 - Follow this path on the left pane: Computer Management (Local) -> System Tools -> Local Users and Groups -> Users.

-- On the right you can see Administrator with built-in description.
-Double hit on it.
+- On the right, you can see Administrator with built-in description.
+Double click on it.